tc39/notes/es8/2017-11/nov-28.md

 DE: Does BigInt.parseInt pay for itself?

-AKN: having looked at the implementation of parseInt it does a bunch of weird stuff that you don't want.
+AK: having looked at the implementation of parseInt it does a bunch of weird stuff that you don't want.

 DE: Ignoring trailing garbage is perhaps the worst of those things.

-AKN: Also the 0x prefix support is very bad.
+AK: Also the 0x prefix support is very bad.

 BE: Do these criticisms apply to any Number.parseInt, BigInt.parseInt, Decimal.parseInt?